EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/06_pinia/README.md

 **It builds and runs**

 - [ ] `npm run typecheck` exits 0
+- [ ] `npm test` exits 0 — the persistence plugin and the action log
 - [ ] `npm run build` succeeds
 - [ ] `grep -rn TODO src | grep -v bonus` returns nothing
 - [ ] No Pinia or Vue warning in the browser console